-2. Public Benefit a.
+2. Pul a.
 The project (or acquisition) will be located on a property that is publicly owned or accessible via a publicly-held easement.
-Tes Yes 🗌 No b.
+Yes □No b.
 The project will be for public benefit.
-Yes 🗌 No c.
+Yes ☐ No c.
 The project will not improve private property and/or result in private or commercial gain.
-Tes Yes 🗌 No If the answer to subpart of 2a-c is No, the project is not eligible for section 306A funding. d.
+Yes □No If the nswer to subpart of 2a-c is No, the project is not eligible for section 306A funding. d.
 The applicant will need to secure a deed, easement, or lease to conduct the project (i.e., because applicant does not own the property).
-Tes Yes 🗌 No If the answer to 2d is Yes, attach a copy of the easement or lease to this checklist and answer the following; if No, go on to 2e.
+Yes □No nswer to 2d is Yes, attach a copy of the easement or lease to this checklist and answer the ng; if No, go on to 2e.
 What is the term of the easement or lease (provide date of expiration or specify if in perpetuity)?
 The easement or lease contains a reversionary clause.
-Tes Yes 🗌 No e.
-The project will be open to the general public Tes Yes 🗌 No If the answer to 2e is No, the project is not eligible for section 306A funding unless access is to be limited for a legitimate reason, such as public safety, resource protection, or scientific research.
+Yes □ No e.
+The project will be open to the general public Yes □ No If the answer to 2e is No, the project is not eligible for section 306A funding unless access is to be limited for a legitimate reason, such as public safety, resource protection, or scientific research.
 Attach an explanation for why the project will not be open to the public and describe the public benefits that would be provided by the project in the absence of public access.
 Public Safety Resource Protection Scientific Research Other f.
-The public will be charged a user fee to access the proposed project. 🗌 Yes 🗌 No If the answer to 2f is Yes, attach an explanation for the user fee, including the amount, whether there will be differential fees (and a justification thereof), the need for the fees, and proposed use of the revenue.
-3. Involvement of Non-Profit Organizations - The applicant will contract with a non-profit organization to complete part or this entire project. 🗌 Yes 🗌 No If the answer to 3 is Yes, the name of the organization is: 4.
-Part A - Supporting Documentation for Low-Cost Construction Projects (if your project is land acquisition, skip to Part B): a.
+Yes ☐ No If the answer to 2f is Yes, attach an explanation for the user fee, including the amount, whether there will be differential fees (and a justification thereof), the need for the fees, and proposed use of the revenue.
+3. Inv olvement of Non-Profit Organizations If tl The applicant will contract with a non-profit organization to complete part or this entire project.
+Yes No If the answer to 3 is Yes, the name of the organization is: 4.
+4. Part A - Supporting Documentation for Low-Cost Construction Projects (if your project and acquisition, skip to Part B): a.
 A title opinion, title insurance commitment/certificate, or affidavit showing that the property on which the proposed project will be located is publicly owned, leased, or under easement in perpetuity or for the expected life of the project (at least 20 years) is attached.
-TYes 🗌 No b.
+Yes □ No b.
 A site plan is attached to application.
-Yes 🗌 No c.
+Yes □ No c.
 A site location map is attached to application.
-Tes Yes 🗌 No (Skip Part B - Go on to 5.)
+Yes ☐ No (Sk (Skip Part B - Go on to 5.)